 So, that’s what we’re going to do – make it as easy as possible.
-If you’re worried that your PC or laptop isn’t up to scratch, then we’ve included games on this list that can run on almost any contemporary work laptop or computer.
+If you’re worried that your device doesn’t compare to the best gaming laptop or PC, then we’ve included games on this list that can run on almost any contemporary work laptop or computer.
 We’re not going to overwhelm you with choice, either, especially if you’re not sure what type of game you’d like to play, but hopefully you’ll find a way into games through our recommendations.

 Here’s a step by step guide on where to start when approaching videogames on PC for the first time and everything you’ll need to get set up with your first game.
 We’ve also collated some tips to help you get started and how to pick a game that’ll make your first adventure into videogames something special.